London Passes: the passes to London

 Discover and buy the London Family PassAlternative 2: London Royal Pass

-His thematic address in this case is not the family, but London attractions relevant to the “Royal Family” theme.
+Its thematic address in this case is not the family, but rather London attractions relevant to the “Royal Family” theme.

-This pass includes Westminster Abbey, the site of royal coronations; the Royal Mews, where the royal family's historic carriages are kept at Buckingham Palase, the symbol of the British monarchy.
+This pass includes Westminster Abbey, the site of royal coronations; the Royal Mews, where the royal family's historic carriages are kept at Buckingham Palace, the symbol of the British monarchy.

 It also offers a guided walking tour to witness the Changing of the Guard, a must-see experience for those visiting London.